Due to maintenance work, our HR Management System might be inaccessible on

 • Design the strategy for and support the development of the first key national and regional hubs for NbS, collaborating with regional offices, members and NbS focal points;

-• Assist with the set up of the components of the governance structure of the IUCN Global Standard including meetings such as those of the International Standard Committee and the Scientific Committee;
+• Assist with the set up of the components of the governance structure of the IUCN Global Standard including meetings such as those of the International Standard Committee and the Science and Knowledge Committee;

 • Identify and follow up on resourcing opportunities for engaging in or establishing regional or global networks, including through providing support in proposal development.